 Cranial osteopathy is one set of techniques used by osteopaths and one of the hardest to understand.
 The techniques were developed by an American osteopathic physician William Garner Sutherland and are designed to restore mobility and reduce tension in the cranial bones, the spinal dura, the meninges (the fascial covering that surrounds the brain), the base of the skull and the sacrum.
 These techniques also work on the central nervous system.
-They help with stimulating the flow of cerebral spinal fluid, which bathes and brings nutrition to the nervous system and they help stimulate the parasympathetic nervous system, which helps with relaxation and decreasing stress.
+They help with stimulating the flow of cerebrospinal fluid, which bathes and brings nutrition to the nervous system and they help stimulate the parasympathetic nervous system, this helps with relaxation and decreasing stress.

 Following head injuries, concussions, post whiplash or a difficult, prolonged childbirth there can be tensions in these areas.
 An osteopath uses gentle palpation to feel the tensions in these tissues.
 The skull will often not feel symmetrical and we can feel the tension in the dura that surrounds the skull.

-There is often tension at the base of the skull where the spinal cord and major blood vessels pass though.
+There is often tension at the base of the skull where the spinal cord and major blood vessels pass through.
 The techniques gently realign the cranial bones and reduce tension in the cranial and spinal dura.